Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/layout/responsive-utilities.md

 ---
 layout: docs
 title: Responsive utilities
-description: Use responsive display utility classes for showing and hiding content by device, via media query.
 group: layout
 ---

 For faster mobile-friendly development, use these utility classes for showing and hiding content by device via media query.
 Also included are utility classes for toggling content when printed.

 Try to use these on a limited basis and avoid creating entirely different versions of the same site.
 Instead, use them to complement each device's presentation.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ##  Available classes